803, Art C, DMcB, Jim Mille's Rain Gauge, John Kuth's Rain Gauge, Tom

 HCMNs Tom Watson and Joseph Rogers (2015 class) collecting seeds on the Water Quality Lands.

 Volunteers on the Mary Kay Maxwell property on W. Slaughter in Austin after seed collection.

 Discovery Center Work

-The picture from the Discovery Center is of Margaret Collins and Patty Duhon from this year’s Fox class weeding and mulching the rose bed.
+Discovery Center volunteer work by Margaret Collins and Patty Duhon from last year’s Fox class.
+Their activities included weeding and mulching the rose bed.

-All warm blooded animal have E.coli in their guts.
+All warm blooded animals have E.coli in their guts.

 This is the screen you see if you have more than one approved location.

 This is the Data Entry screen you will use most days.
 This is for a single day observation.
 There is also a different screen for entering a multi-day observation (entered the first day you return from being out of town).

 This is a screen showing your Daily Logging history.
 There is a separate screen that shows the history of multi-day observations.